CDFW-WHL-Myotis-WNS-Project/SNP-Calling-Pipeline/README.md

 - [bedtools](https://github.com/arq5x/bedtools2)
 - [bcftools](https://github.com/samtools/bcftools)

-NOTE: scripts use conda to load DRAGMAP & picard; all tools are available via bioconda
+NOTE: scripts use conda to load DRAGMAP & picard; HTStream, samtools, bedtools, and bcftools are all called using `module load` but can be incorporated into the conda environment specified

 ## Required Input Files:
 - raw unmapped FASTQ files